The New Hampshire Gazette: 18th century

+19th century

+The Gazette continued publishing after Fowle's death in 1787, and in 1839, was recognized as the oldest newspaper in the United States after the Maryland Gazette ceased publication.
+Starting in the 1890s, the Gazette was published by The Portsmouth Herald on weekends as a supplement to the Herald.

+20th century

+In 1960, the Gazette was renamed the Herald Weekend Edition, although the masthead indicated that the paper was "Continuing the New Hampshire Gazette."

 In 1989, a descendant of Daniel Fowle's, Steven Fowle, discovered that the Herald relinquished the trade name for the Gazette.
 Fowle registered the rights to the name and that spring began publishing the Gazette as an independent entity "episodically, in a very small format" until May 1, 1999, when the publishers began its current format and schedule.

 Claims of seniority

 The Hartford Courant, founded as a weekly in 1764, calls itself the nation's oldest continuously published newspaper, and is cited as such in scholarly articles, standard journalism, and historical texts.
 It was an independent company until it was absorbed by Times Mirror, the parent company of the Los Angeles Times, in 1979.
 Tribune Corporation acquired Times Mirror, and by extension the Hartford Courant, in 2000.
 In contrast, the New Hampshire Gazette has changed owners "over two-dozen times", by its owner's count, and has often merged with other publications.